suborbital/docs/website/docs/se2/get-started.md

 To install on Linux (or macOS without Homebrew), you can [download Subo directly](https://github.com/suborbital/subo/releases).

 ## Generate your token
-You can get a Compute Environment token either with our [environment token generator web app](https://suborbital.network/) or with the `subo` command line tool.
+You can get an SE2 Environment token either with our [environment token generator web app](https://suborbital.network/) or with the `subo` command line tool.

 :::caution
-The domain of your email address should match the `environment` you configure for Compute; i.e., if your email is `laika@example.com`, your Compute environment would be called `com.example`.
+The domain of your email address should match the `environment` you configure for SE2; i.e., if your email is `laika@example.com`, your SE2 environment would be called `com.example`.
 See [Fully-qualified function names](./customizing-functions/fully-qualified-function-names.md) for more information.